Collect Customer Feedback on Your Website With These 7 Tips

 3. Offer an Incentive

 Sometimes you need to persuade your customers to give their feedback.
 Some businesses do this by offering a lead magnet in exchange for completing a survey.
+A lead magnet is a special offer you provide in exchange for an email signup or other data.

 For example, this popup promises a free gift in exchange for answering a couple of questions: